Get last minute Target Prime Day deals on TVs, Apple Watches and more

 Target is offering deep discounts across every category at the big box retailer, including food and beverage, electronics, beauty, home, apparel and toys.

-►Amazon Prime Day 2022 is here: Shop the 160+ best Amazon Prime Day deals right now
+►Amazon Prime Day ends soon: Shop the 160+ best Amazon Prime Day deals right now

 Don't wait to shop Target's competing Prime Day deals.
 We've found all our favorite Target deals currently listed on the site right now so you can scoop of savings before the end of the day.